futbolpal/gitea-agents/.kilocode/rules/product.md

   - Query Gitea API for issues (open, unlabeled).
   - For each issue, check spawning condition: !reserved || (reserved && !hasProcWorker && !completed)
     - Issue is completed if it has ISSUE_LABEL_IN_REVIEW label.
-  - For active PRs, query for comments and review comments.
-  - For each comment, check spawning condition: !reserved || (reserved && !hasProcWorker && !completed)
-    - Comment is reserved if it has 'eyes' reaction.
-    - Comment is completed if it has 'heart' reaction.

 #### 3. Work Processing